A Sequential Benders-based Mixed-Integer Quadratic Programming Algorithm and Its Implementation in the CAMINO Toolbox: Sequential Benders MIQP algorithm

-Moving forward, we first present the complete algorithm, outlining its main features.
-Following this overview, we delve into the constituent components, namely the auxiliary problem, the master problems, and the termination condition.
+Moving forward, we first present the constituent components of the algorithm highlighted in Figure~\ref{fig: convex sbmiqp flow chart}, namely the auxiliary problems, the master problems, and the termination condition.
+Secondly, by means of pseudo-code, we present the algorithm in detail and derive its theoretical properties.
+We close the section with a tutorial example illustrating the algorithm's behavior.